Director, Program Operations

 Carmen is a registered behavioral technician.
 She plans to further her education by earning a Master Degree in Applied Behavior Analysis to become a Board Certified Behavior Analyst.
 Carmen is excited about working with children who have autism and other related disabilities.
 Her goal is to help to teach the skills needed to improve their lives.

-Shelby Koch, Registered Behavior Technician
+Doreen Shoemake, Registered Behavior Technician

 I was born and raised in the Philippines.
 Graduated College in 1995 and obtained Bachelors Degree in Pharmacy from the University of the Visayas, Cebu, Philippines.
 Married to my husband Joe for 18 ½ years and counting, and live in Vancleave, MS with my two sons, Matthew and Tristan.
 As a family we love to go camping and hiking in nature.
 National Parks are our favorite places to go.
 As for me, cooking and flower gardening are my hobbies while at home.

 For the last 15 years, from working in the drugstore to working with individuals and students that has Intellectual and Developmental Disabilities, to doing volunteer work at school and as a Substitute Teacher, this gives me a vast opportunity to exploring life lessons.
 I understand that every kid is unique, and this gives me immense pleasure to interact and I am excited to develop relationships that will make a positive impact in their lives, and connect in different age groups and cultural background.